DOLDEN WALLACE FOLICK LLP PRIVACY STATEMENT

 Access to Your Personal Information

 You have a right to challenge the accuracy and completeness of your personal information and to have it amended, as appropriate.
 You also have a right to request access to your personal information and receive an accounting of how that information has been used and disclosed, subject to certain exceptions prescribed by law.
 For example, if the requested information would reveal personal information about another individual, your access may be limited or denied.
-If your request for access is denied, DWF will notify you in writing of the reason for the denial.
+If your request for access is denied, Dolden will notify you in writing of the reason for the denial.

 To request access or to amend your personal information, please contact the lawyer or agent with whom you normally correspond or contact our Privacy Officer using the link provided below.
-DWF will respond within 30 days of receipt of your written request.
+Dolden will respond within 30 days of receipt of your written request.

 II.
 WEBSITE PRIVACY

 Our website www.dolden.com does not track your IP address nor does it hold Cookies which can be used to store information regarding your browsing session.